ronpattern/yoga-slim-7i-pro-linux/README.md

 - Kernel Version: 5.15.60-1-MANJARO (64-bit)
 - Graphics Platform: X11

-### Fix screen refresh issue
+## Fix screen refresh issue

-**Symptom :** Screen flickering.
+**Symptoms :** Screen flickering.
 The display refresh does not seem to be synchronized.
-In my case, KDE crash after a few seconds.
+In my case.
+KDE crash after a few seconds.

 **Solution :** Add the following kernel paprameter:

 `i915.enable_psr=0`

+## Fix internal keyboard issue

+**Symptoms :** The laptop keyboard is unresponsive on boot.
+The keyboard is not detected immediately, it works sometimes after a long period of time.

+**Solution :** Add the following parameters to the kernel :

+`i8042.direct i8042.dumbkbd`